raster-foundry/blasterjs/README.md

 Removes a component or constant in the specified package.
 Includes confirmation.

 **`blaster {i,index}`**
-Regenerates all three index files for each package as necesssary.
+Regenerates all three index files for each package as necessary.

 **`blaster update-icons`**
 Regenerates the index file icons.